 Some people use a "hybrid" method.
-This is a combination of copper and PEX supply and return lines.
+This is a combination of copper and PEX supply and return headers.
 Our brass adaptors allow you to convert from copper to PEX, and back, as often as necessary.

-For example, you may start your supply line from the circulator pump with 3/4" copper, run twenty feet quite easily, then encounter an obstacle you'd prefer to snake around.
-Using a brass adaptor, you convert to PEX, squirrel your way up, down, around, and through....reach the zone, then convert back to copper.
+For example, you may start your supply header from the circulator pump with 3/4" copper pipe, run twenty feet quite easily, then encounter an obstacle you'd prefer to snake around.
+Using a brass adaptor, you convert to PEX, squirrel your way up, down, around, and through...reach the zone, then convert back to copper.

-Since the brass adaptors are designed to solder onto a stub of 3/4" copper, it's always easier to be in copper mode when actually at the zone.
-This is because most zones require multiple even loops of tubing.
+Since the brass PEX adaptors are designed to solder onto a stub of 3/4" copper, it's always easier (and cheaper) to be in copper pipe mode when branching into, and out of, the circuits.